houen/www.houen.net/_pages/work-guide.md

 ### Get to the first production version with as little effort as possible

 Right now I may *think* I know what I am doing.
 However, I really do not.
 For this reason, I should get to the first version with as little effort as possible.
-This means I should build the first production version of any project with (in order of importance):
+This means I should not waste time on clever code.

+Get to the first version with as little effort as possible.

 #### As simple code as possible (simple beats DRY)
 Simple code beats clever code - this is doubly true for the first version!
 Clever code may be easier to extend / adapt, but it is harder to *fundamentally* change.
 The likelihood is very high that I will have to fundamentally change the first version of any project.

-#### As little code as possible
-Right now I may *think* I know what I am doing, but *I really don't*.
-Therefore I should get to the first version with as little effort as possible.
-This means I should not waste time on clever code.

-Get to the first version with as little effort as possible.

-### Automate first when you absolutely have to
+### Automate first when you need to

 > For tech companies, building things without knowing if it is really what your customers need is in my opinion one of the largest contributors to slowing down of development and eventual company death.